Skip to main content

 6. Type a Name for your hierarchy.

-9. Under Employee ID Field, type out or select the name of your Employee ID metadata name.
+9. Under the Employee ID field, type out or select the name of your Employee ID metadata name.

-12. If you’d like, select Advanced Options.
+11. If you’d like, you can adjust the Advanced options.
 See the section below for more details.

 Advanced Options

-If you click Advanced Options, you will have several additional options when building your Parent-Child hierarchy.
+If you click Advanced options, you will have several additional options when building your hierarchy.

 Qtip: You cannot select fields that are already being used for org hierarchy generation (e.g., ManagerID, EmployeeID).
 You also cannot select fields that are already being used to configure other org hierarchies in your project.
 Any fields already being used as additional metadata for another hierarchy in your project will not show up in the field dropdown.